BadrulAlom/BadrulAlom.github.io/comp/spark/getting_started.md

 3. **Bring in the dependencies**

-Open up Termninal in the same folder as your main project folder and run
+Open up Terminal in the same folder as your main project folder and run

 ```
 sbt update